cmu-sei/crucible/docs/blueprint/index.md

 4. Here, users will be prompted the same CITE role's edit component as when adding a new role template.
 5. After doing all the necessary edits, click **Save**.

-#### Delete a CITE Role Template
+**Delete a CITE Role Template**

-To delete an CITE role template, follow these steps:
+To delete a CITE role template, follow these steps:

 1. Click on the **Settings Cog** found in the top-right corner of the screen.
 2. Under the CITE Roles Administration View, select the role template to be deleted and click on the **Trash Can Icon** next to the role template.

-#### Search For a CITE Role Template
+**Search For a CITE Role Template**

 To search for a specific CITE role template, follow these steps:

 1. Click on the **Settings Cog** found in the top-right corner of the screen.
-2. Click on the **Search Bar** and type the name of the desired role template.
+2. Under the CITE Roles Administration View, click on the **Search Bar** and type the name of the desired role template.

 ## Glossary